mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

     );
 ```

-After evaluating each column in point $z$ - we create the final DEEP polynomial by combining these polynomials with different coefficients (different powers of alpha):
+After evaluating all columns at point $z$, the final DEEP polynomial is formed by combining the evaluations with powers of deep_poly_alpha:

 ```rust
     // alphas is 1, alpha, alpha^2, alpha^3, ...